open-component-model/ocm/examples/lib/config.md

     fmt.Printf("found: %s\n", got)
 ```

 The first call provides a potentially dynamic credential source for the requested consumer.
-This object can then be used to dtermine actual credentials valid for an actual resource access.
+This object can then be used to determine actual credentials valid for an actual resource access.
 This indirection is introduced to support dynamic just-in-time credential generation processes.

 The function `credentials.CredentialsForConsumer` can be used, instead, to directly get access to the credential properties with a single function call.